AlCalzone/ioBroker.zwave2/README.md

 ### 1.9.3 (2021-04-10)
 * Restored the old behavior for devices that report their values via the root endpoint
 * Some minor config file changes

-### 1.9.2 (2021-04-05)
-Upgraded to `zwave-js` version `7.1.0`.
-Notable changes include:
-* Added reporting of usage statistics.
-For details, refer to the `node-zwave-js` documentation.
-* Better support for 700-series Z-Wave sticks
-* Notification values are no longer auto-reset to idle after 5 minutes by default.
-This behavior can now be enabled per device if necessary.
-* Several stability improvements

-For a full list of changes, check out https://github.com/zwave-js/node-zwave-js/blob/master/CHANGELOG.md

 ## License